-Over the last three (3) years of the table above, the volume of Sole Source contracts has increased by 11% and the proportionate share has increased by 7%.
+Over the last three (3) years of the table above, the volume of Sole Source contracts has increased by 54% and the proportionate share has increased by 14%.

 The increase in the volume of Sole Source contracts in this category is due largely to contracts entered into to respond to COVID-19.
-It is expected that this trend will continue in 2021/22.
+This increased trend has impacted the two fiscal years 2020/21 and 2021/22.